cburgessus/Komplematiks/README.md

 TBD

 ## That\'s It.
 You\'re Ready To Use Komplematiks
 Use the reference manuals in the next section to use the functions in your program.
 You should verify the Library works by running the following examples in your console.
-The console should report "Komplematiks \<Version\> is successfully installed."
+The console should report "Komplematiks Version: \<Version\>"

 ### C\# Users
-`Console.WriteLine(Komplematiks.Verify());`
+`Komplematiks.VersionInfo.LogVersion();`

 ### C++ Users
 ``